intersystems/git-source-control/docs/https.md

 Remember to save the ClientID and ClientSecret.
 Once this is finished, you can enter your information into the authentication page.
 ![Screenshot of authentication page](/images/auth.png)

 Once all of the information is correct, you can press Save.
-This will redirect you to either gitlab or github in order to authorize the application to interact with this.
+This will redirect you to either gitlab or github in order to authorize your application.
 After this is done, you will be redirected back to the authentication page, and you should be good to go!